GlenKPeterson/Paguro/README.md

 #Details
 The crux of this project is to retrofit the Clojure way of transforming data into Java code.
 This definitely puts a square peg into a round hole.
 There are several layers of conversion for collections:
  - java.util... collections are the standard Java interfaces that existing code all works with.
-Like Guava, we want to be as compatible as possible, while preventing mutation-in-place.
+Like Guava, we want to be as compatible with these as possible, while preventing mutation-in-place.
- - org.organicdesign.fp.collection.Un...  collections extend the java.util collection interfaces of the same name (minus the "Un" prefix) and deprecate and implement all the mutate-in-place methods so that they only throw exceptions.
+ - org.organicdesign.fp.collection.Un... interfaces extend the java.util collection interfaces of the same name (minus the "Un" prefix) and deprecate and implement all the mutate-in-place methods so that they only throw exceptions.
 This is useful in its own right as a way to declare that a function does not modify what is passed, or that what it returns cannot be modified.
 Modification errors are caught as early as possible due to deprecation warnings.
- - org.organicdesign.fp.collection.Im...  are the immutable, lightweight-copy Clojure-centric collection interfaces.
+ - org.organicdesign.fp.collection.Im... interfaces are the immutable, lightweight-copy Clojure-centric collection interfaces.
 Only the "get" methods from the java.util... collection interfaces remain.
 Additional "set" methods that return a new collectoin are added at this level.
- - org.organicdesign.fp.collection.Im...Impl are the actual implementations of the above interfaces, generally taken directly from Clojure (hence the Eclipse licence for those components).
-For starters, we will have the celebrated Vector and the sorted (tree) Set and Map implementations.
+ - org.organicdesign.fp.collection.Im...Impl are the lightweight-copy implementations of the above interfaces, generally taken directly from Clojure (hence the Eclipse licence for those components).
+For starters, we will include the celebrated Vector and the sorted (tree) Set and Map implementations.

 Within your own FP-centric world, you will use the Im interfaces and implementations and transform them with the Sequence abstraction.
 Methods that interact with imperative Java code will take and return either the Un interfaces, or the java.util interfaces as necessary.